dsp2003/clef/README.md

 Copy the following directories into "starbound/giraffe_storage/mods/" directory:

+Required (either Common + SG Stable or Common + PG Nightly.
+Any other combinations will result in a broken game):

-+ "CLeF - Common", required.
-Contains the core mod files common for all supported game versions
++ CLeF - Common.
+Core mod files common for all game versions

-+ "CLeF - Sandbox", recommended.
-Contains the core mod files which restore more sandbox gameplay, yet also remove certain restrictions some people might find "cheaty".
-Consult the "Gameplay changes" section for details

-+ "CLeF - Extra", optional.
-Contains additional core mod files incompatible/overlapping functionality with third-parties.
-Consult the "Gameplay changes" section for details

-+ "CLeF - SG Stable", required.
-ONLY for Stable Spirited Giraffe Update 5 (May 8)
++ CLeF - SG Stable.
+For Stable Spirited Giraffe Update 5 (May 8)

-+ "CLeF - PG Nightly", required.
-ONLY for Nightly Pleased Giraffe Update 0 (June 13)
++ CLeF - PG Nightly.
+For Nightly Pleased Giraffe Update 0 (June 13)

+Optional (consult "Gameplay changes" section for details):

++ CLeF - Extra.
+Core mod files incompatible/overlapping functionality with third-parties

++ CLeF - Sandbox.
+Restores more sandbox gameplay, yet also removes certain restrictions (some people might find it "cheaty")

 Overview